Phone Free FAQ

 But then I learnt about how using the phone rewires the brain, so it makes you use the phone more.
 Phone use creates phone use.

-Because phone pickups are automatic, they near impossible to fight.
-Battling them at home is depressing, stressful and almost everyone feels like they are failing.
+And because phone pickups are automatic, they near impossible to fight.
+Battling them at home is depressing, stressful and almost everyone feels like they are failing - this is a hugely common experience.

 Try something new.